-Overhead 500 kV ABDSP within Existing ROW Alternative -- would remain in the existing ROW within ABDSP, including Grapevine Canyon.
+Overhead 500 kV ABDSP within Existing ROW Alternative - would remain in the existing ROW within ABDSP, including Grapevine Canyon.
 Undergrounding of the existing 69 kV and 92 kV lines as proposed would not occur with this alternative; however, those lines would be underbuilt on Delta lattice towers.
 This alternative was recommended by SDG&E as it would remain within the existing ROW, and new towers would not be located within State-designated Wilderness.
 This alternative would have greater visual impacts because structures would be slightly more complex in design (Delta configuration), the route would be closer to SR78 and would require more road spans within ABDSP, and the alternative would require more towers than would be needed for the Proposed Project.
 The alternative would have significant direct impacts at the Tamarisk Grove Campground, due to the proximity of towers to individual campsites and the removal of some existing trees.
-However, encroachment on designated wilderness would not occur and direct effects on an important cultural resources complex in western ABDSP would be lessened.
+The transmission towers or right-of-way would not encroach on designated wilderness, but a few pull sites and access roads would be within wilderness adjacent to the right-of-way.
+Direct effects on an important cultural resources complex in western ABDSP would be increased.